-One of my counsellors helped me with my own emotional suitcase.
-Years later I decided that I would take my own experiences and work with people to help them find the clarity they were looking for.
+A counsellor helped me with my own emotional suitcase and years later I decided that I would take my own experiences and work with people to help them find the clarity they were looking for.

 Sounds all very simple doesn’t it?

-But it was a journey.
-Along this journey I gained a huge amount of self-awareness.
+It isn’t.
+But it was a journey, a journey where I gained a huge amount of self-awareness.
 Self-awareness is a powerful thing and in working with me I am hopeful that you will feel the same.
 It’s not that life’s arrows won’t hit us again, because they will, it’s having the knowledge and resilience to overcome them when they do and to be able to approach life with a different perspective.

 I believe our past has an influence on how we are in the present and that counselling can enable us to come to terms with what we have experienced in our lives.